The Growing Threat to Your Home's Electronics

 Surge Protector Installation from Burkhardt

-Burkhardt Heating, Cooling, Plumbing & Electric provides whole-house surge protector installation for Milwaukee-area homeowners.
-Our licensed electricians install quality surge protection devices directly at your electrical panel, providing comprehensive protection for your entire home's electrical system.
-With 60+ years as a family-owned Milwaukee company, we protect homes the right way.
-Call 414-206-3049 to schedule installation.
-GreenSky financing is available for qualifying electrical work, and we're available 24/7 for emergencies.
+Burkhardt Heating, Cooling, Plumbing & Electric provides whole-house surge protector installation for Milwaukee-area homeowners throughout Milwaukee, Waukesha, and Washington Counties.
+Our licensed electricians install quality surge protection devices directly at your electrical panel, providing comprehensive protection for your entire home's electrical system — including your HVAC equipment, appliances, and electronics.

 .webp)